kaldun-tech/aws-proof-of-concepts/README.md

 A serverless application architecture using AWS Lambda, API Gateway, DynamoDB, and other serverless services.

-### POC 2: Containerized Microservices
+### POC 2: Data Analytics

-A microservices architecture using Amazon ECS/EKS, ECR, and related container services.
+A data analytics solution using Amazon API Gateway, Lambda, Kinesis Data Firehose, S3, Athena, and QuickSight to ingest, store, and visualize clickstream data.

 ### POC 3: Data Lake Analytics